 This web page shows only a small excerpt of our Aggillun research.
-Another 155 words (11 lines of text) covering the years 1583, 1715, 1780, 1520, 1587, 1536, 1610, 1603, 1643, 1643, 1642 and 1705 are included under the topic Early Aggillun History in all our PDF Extended History products and printed products wherever possible.
+Another 155 words (11 lines of text) covering the years 1583, 1715, 1780, 1520, 1587, 1536, 1520, 1536, 1610, 1603, 1643, 1643, 1642, 1705 and 1286 are included under the topic Early Aggillun History in all our PDF Extended History products and printed products wherever possible.

 Aggillun Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Aglionby, Agglionby, Acclionby, Aclionby and others.

 Early Notables of the Aggillun family (pre 1700)

-Outstanding amongst the family at this time was Edward Aglionby (1520-ca. 1587), English poet, educated at Eton, and elected to King's College, Cambridge, 1536, Justice of the Peace in Warwickshire, and wrote a genealogy of Queen Elizabeth; and John Aglionby (died...
-Another 41 words (3 lines of text) are included under the topic Early Aggillun Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was Edward Aglionby (1520-ca. 1587), English poet, educated at Eton, and elected to King's College, Cambridge, 1536, Justice of the Peace in Warwickshire, and wrote a genealogy of Queen Elizabeth and was "born at Carlisle in 1520, and educated at Eton, from whence he was elected in 1536 to a scholarship at King's College, Cambridge."

+Another 72 words (5 lines of text) are included under the topic Early Aggillun Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Aggillun family